ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 <img src="bg_change.png" alt="The place where to change the url" border-effect="rounded"/>

 Now your favourite background image/gif should be applied.
+Moreover, if you need to control the opacity of the background, please adjust the CSS variable `--bg-opacity`.

 > **Note**: If you are using discord CDN, they expire after some time.
 > For this the background may suddenly become black, or it might start